 - The tail's root direction is based on the hip's pose.

-You may say "I don't need it, I can feel the proper pose".
-Well, maybe, but there are a few mistakes a lot of people do by simple ignorance.
+Let's talk about some cat pose drawing tips.
+You may say, "I don't need it, I can feel the proper pose".
+Well, maybe, but there are a few mistakes a lot of people make from simple ignorance.

-Well, this pose isn't universally wrong - it'll work quite well in cartoons, where the characters use their legs as propellers.
-In real world though, the hind legs reach at most 120 degrees rotation (even as cheetahs).
-Also, the cat will try to keep its head on the same position while running; unless it's some mad zombie-cat (check the animation again for the proof).
+Well, this pose isn't universally wrong—it'll work quite well in cartoons, where the characters use their legs as propellers.
+In the real world, though, the hind legs reach at most 120 degrees rotation (even with cheetahs).
+Also, the cat will try to keep its head in the same position while running—unless it's some mad zombie-cat (check the animation again for the proof).

-Wow, that's some interesting skeleton!
-It comes from adapting the bones purely into the cat's thigh shape.
-The problem is it's not only bones that make the thigh shape - it's mostly muscles, and you can't ignore that.
-Also, the first pose has crouching foreleg and sitting hind leg.
+Wow, that's an interesting skeleton!
+It comes from adapting the bones purely to the cat's thigh shape.
+The problem is it's not only bones that make the thigh shape—it's mostly muscles, and you can't ignore that.
+Also, the first pose has a crouching foreleg and a sitting hind leg.
 Small cats eat in this pose, but their chest isn't on the ground then.

-Once you've learned everything about building a pose, sketch your own.
+Once you've learned everything about building a pose, sketch your own cat pose drawings.

-Muscles give shape to the body.
+Muscles give shape to the cat's anatomy.
 You can draw a body without knowing the muscle structure, but guessing is not the best way to go about it.
-You may think it's too complicated to learn, but I can show it's not that hard.
+You may think it's too complicated to learn, but I can show you that it's not that hard.

 First, cover your pose with simplified muscle masses.
 Yes, it's that easy!
 If your cat is going to be very furry, it's actually all you need.
-Muscles won't show anyway.
+The muscles won't show anyway.

 That's my cat covered with basic muscle masses.

-Those of us who prefer short or medium haired cats need to learn some more.
+To keep the cat proportions, those of us who prefer short- or medium-haired cats need to learn some more.
 Still, it can be simplified too.
 These are big masses that can be visible under the skin.
-If you want to learn it painlessly, just use this reference for the start.
-After a few exercises this structure will sink in itself.
+If you want to learn it painlessly, just use this reference to start.
+After a few exercises, this structure will sink in itself.

 Now my cat has muscles too!

-For the end, there's one more thing.
+There's one more thing.
 Cats have quite loose skin; in some areas it's not used to cover the muscles.
-If you have a cat, try to touch the area between the thigh and the calf - you'll feel only skin and fur!
-Thanks to this additional skin you can't see the thigh or calf when a cat is sitting.
+If you have a cat, try to touch the area between the thigh and the calf—you'll feel only skin and fur!
+Thanks to this additional skin, you can't see the thigh or calf when a cat is sitting.

 Draw the additional skin too to complete the body shape.

-Cat hind and forepaws are different, just like your hands and feet.
+Let's talk about cat paw anatomy.
+A cat's hind and forepaws are different, just like your hands and feet.
 You can use them to imagine a paw structure.
-Cats walk on their fingertips, using just a part of the "palm" for a support.
-They also have a little thumb (dew claw) and a small appendix on the wrist (pisiform), but only on forepaws.
+Cats walk on their fingertips, using just a part of the "palm" for support.
+They also have a little thumb (dewclaw) and a small appendix on the wrist (pisiform), but only on the forepaws.
 The hind paws are actually very similar to our feet.

-Cat paws are totally unique in the animal world.
-Their claws are retractable, but it doesn't really work like most of us imagine it.
+Cat paw anatomy is totally unique in the animal world.
+Their claws are retractable, but this doesn't really work like most of us imagine.
 A claw is attached to the last bone of a finger.
-Surprisingly, this part is placed next to the previous bone, not to the end of it.
-Only when it's retracted, it comes closely to the end.
+Surprisingly, this part is placed next to the previous bone, not on the end of it.
+Only when it's retracted does it come close to the end.

-What does it mean for us?
+What does that mean for us?
 The claws, including the little bones they're attached to, are placed at the outer side of every finger.
 It means they're not symmetrical.
-If the illustration below confuses you, check out photos of sphinx cats, as they have "no fur", the claws are more visible.
+If the illustration below confuses you, check out photos of sphinx cats—as they have "no fur", the claws are more visible.

 From viewing these, you can easily see why declawing is a controversial issue.

-Here we have left and right fore paw, both with claws retracted.
+Here we have the left and right forepaw, both with claws retracted.
 Try to do the same position with your hand to learn where the forearm ends and where the paw starts.

-Let's learn how to draw a paw then.
+Let's learn how to draw the cat paw anatomy.

 - For the front view: draw four lines ending in a "stone" shape.

-- For the front view: draw four "eggs" at the end of the lines, within the stone shape.
+- For the front view: draw four "eggs" at the ends of the lines, within the stone shape.

 - For the side view: draw four "eggs" to cover the last angle.
-Connect the eggs with the first part of the lines
+Connect the eggs with the first parts of the lines.

-Now cover whole shape with fur.
-The claws have their special, thin coat, covering them only on top and sides.
+Now cover the whole shape with fur.
+The claws have their special, thin coat, covering them only on the top and sides.

 OK, those were fluffy, soft paws.
-What about Paws à la Angry Kitty?
-They're easy too once you've known the anatomy.
+What about paws à la Angry Kitty?
+They're easy too once you know the anatomy.

 Now my cat has complete paws.

-Cat facial proportions differ among breeds, but there are rules you can use for a "typical" cat.
+Next up, the cat face drawing.
+Cat facial proportions differ among breeds, but there are some rules you can use for a "typical" cat.

 Draw two circles, one big and one smaller.
-This is a rough shape of the head and a muzzle.
+This is the rough shape of the head and muzzle.

-Divide the smaller circle into six rough, equal parts.
+Divide the smaller circle into six roughly equal parts.

-Divide the middle line onto six equal parts.
+Divide the middle line into six equal parts.
 It will help us find the right place for the nose and mouth.

-Put a simple triangle between the lines shown below.
+Put a simple triangle between the lines, as shown below.
 You can also start the mouth.

 Draw the rest of the muzzle using the lines as landmarks.

 Now we're going to set a place for the eyes.
-Add four guides using already established lines.
+Add four guides using the lines we've already established.

 You can now easily add the eyes.